On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Introduction

+Markov chain Monte Carlo (MCMC) methods attempt to sample from the target distribution by building a Markov chain, which randomly generates the next sample conditioned on previous samples.
+After a burn-in period, which is normally measured by the \emph{mixing time}, the Markov chain will reach a stationary distribution, and successful sampling from the complex target distribution can be carried out.
 To this end, the Gibbs algorithm was introduced into lattice Gaussian sampling, which employs univariate conditional sampling to build a Markov chain \cite{ZhengWangMCMCLatticeGaussian}.
-It is able to sample beyond the range that Klein's algorithm.
-In \cite{ZhengWangMCMCLatticeGaussian}, a flexible block-based Gibbs algorithm was introduced, which performs the sampling over multiple elements within a block.
-In this way, the correlation within the block could be exploited, leading to faster convergence especially in the case of highly correlated components.
-Unfortunately, the related analysis of the convergence rate for the associated Markov chain in these two algorithms was lacking, resulting in an unpredictable mixing time.
-Actually, according to \emph{coupling technique} \cite{RosenthalOPDAMCMC}, it is easy to know that the Gibbs-based MCMC sampler converges exponentially fast for any finite state space Markov chain.
-However, as the Markov chain associated with lattice Gaussian sampling naturally has a countably infinite state space rather than a finite one, its convergence is still unknown.
+It is able to sample beyond the range of Klein's algorithm.
+In \cite{ZhengWangMCMCLatticeGaussian}, a flexible block-based Gibbs algorithm was also presented, which performs sampling over multiple elements within a block.
+In this way, the correlation within the block could be exploited, leading to a faster convergence especially in the case of highly correlated components.
+Unfortunately, related analysis of the convergence rate for the associated Markov chains in these two algorithms was lacking, resulting in an unpredictable mixing time.